HYF-Class19/agile-development-loruki-group-2/README.md

 ### Name of our project

-> Loruki is a web site allowing to download applications.
+> Loruki : To provide web hosting and cloud services

 ### General info